English at Newfield Park

 At Newfield Park Primary School, we believe that language and English is fundamental to the overall development of children and their access to the curriculum in all its aspects.
 We recognise that the acquisition of English, both spoken and written, will empower our pupils and provide the foundation for all their future learning.

 We promote a culture of reading, not simply as a life skill, but to also develop in pupils a love of books and literature that will not only support their learning across the curriculum, but also enrich their lives.
-Our reading is separated into three, straightforward strands, as detailed in the policy.
 We believe that the understanding and intelligent use of English is the cornerstone of a child’s education; we strive to engage pupils through an ever increasing amount of ‘reading for pleasure’ initiatives, working with parents to ensure children are reading high-quality texts on a daily basis.
 Our range of Reading for Pleasure initiatives can be found in the Reading sub-page lower down this page.
 As children move through the school, they will improve their comprehension ability through direct teaching of VIPERS which are linked to the KS1 and KS2 content domains.
 These are built into lessons weekly and increase in difficulty as children move through the school.

 We provide children with a range of real-life purposes to write for, making use of visual literacy when possible and ensure that children experience a range of purposeful genres before they leave Primary Education.

-We believe that all children should have ample opportunities for speaking and listening and our bespoke “Six Strands” help us to achieve this in a simple, child-friendly way which builds progressively from Early Years to Year 6.
+We believe that all children should have regular opportunities for speaking and listening and our bespoke “Six Strands” help us to achieve this in a simple, child-friendly way which builds progressively from Early Years to Year 6.
 Children will have various ways of learning and utilising these crucial life-skills, from Class Assemblies to whole-school performances such as Newfield's Got Talent.